 If you stay at Vogafjós Farm Resort and want to see the cows being milked, you have get up early.
 We decided to “sleep in” a bit.
 So far we got up really early every day and today we decide to take it easy.
 The milking has just finished when we walk towards the main building, which means the restaurant is less busy I guess.
 We get to see where we are staying by daylight, the place is really lovely.
 From the restaurant you can see the cow shed through big glass windows.
 It makes having breakfast a totally different experience.
 Vogafjós offers the most delicious breakfast and that has to do with the fact that a lot of their own produce is being served.
 Yum!

 Next stop is Namafjall (Namaskard), which is the name of the mountain and Hverir the name of the hot springs.
 We have visited other geothermal areas in Reykjanes and West Iceland, but this area is probably the most spectacular.
 Mud pools and mud pots, hot springs, fumaroles (steam springs) are boiling away here and the colours are out of this world.
 It is like we are on another planet!
 You can walk here for quite some time and if you are into geology, then this is your place to be!
-Dangerous areas are fenced with ropes, although that does not stop everyone; a group of young Asian girls do anything for a good selfy.
-Silly tourists!
+Dangerous areas are fenced with ropes, although that does not stop everyone; a group of young Asian girls do anything for a good selfy and I watch it in horror.
+Silly tourists (or Irresponsable)!
 We take our time to look around but do not go up the mountain.

 From Leirhnjukur we go to Víti, which is a huge explosion crater, about 300 metres in diameter.
 The sign says that the crater was formed during a massive volcanic eruption at the start of the famous Mývatn Fires in 1724.
 Víti is close to Krafla, all that we have seen so far today is all within just a few kilometres from each other!
 We admire the view over the crater, but do not walk around it.
 We move on and want to go to Dettifoss next.